iotaledger/iota-wiki/iota/use/wallets/what-is-a-wallet.md

 ![Wallets](/img/Banner/banner_wallets.svg)

-A wallet is a tool that gives you access to your IOTA tokens.
+A wallet is a tool that gives you access to your ${network} tokens.
 One very important fact that you need to understand from the beginning is **your IOTA tokens are never stored INSIDE a wallet**.

 This is a common misunderstanding.
 All your IOTA tokens only exist in the Tangle network and cannot leave this network.
 So you do not physically “store” them “inside” anything.